patrickpycheung/account/README.md

 The following assumptions are being made for the application:
 * There is a front-end application (outside of scope) handling the view layer which consumes the APIs.
 * Customer would perform a login operation (outside of scope) and would be able to provide a customer ID for account list enquiry.
-* There are constraints on the customer ID, account number and other fields
+* There are constraints on the customer ID, account number and other fields.
-* The application connects to a H2 in-memory relation database
+* The application connects to a H2 in-memory relation database.

 ## **Instructions**